Shail Hada: Career

 Shail began his career by singing background vocals for Sanjay Leela Bhansali’s Black.
 Since then he has collaborated with Bhansali in every film that he has directed.
 He got more fame because of his music in Bhansali's next directorial Saawariya which went on to become among the best musical albums of 2007.
 In this same movie, Shail worked as an assistant to the composer Monty Sharma.
 The Saawariya album gave the music industry a new voice that had the capability to hit the high notes and as well do the yodeling.

-Again, in yet another Sanjay Leela Bhansali Film, Guzaarish Shail worked as the chief assistant music director.
-He arranged the tracks Udi and Maza Saiba and sang many tracks including the title track with KK and Udi with Sunidhi Chauhan.
-His classical prowess is beautifully exhibited in the song Tera Zikhr Hain.
+Shail worked as the chief assistant music director in Guzaarish.
+He arranged the tracks Udi and Maza Saiba and sang other tracks including the title track with KK and Udi with Sunidhi Chauhan.

 Shail won Stardust Award in the New Sensation Male category in 2011 for the song Tera Zikr Hain in the film Guzaarish.

 Shail has also ventured into the South Indian music industries, particularly Tamil and Telugu in Harris Jayaraj's compositions.

 In 2011, Shail Hada was one of the singers in Laxmikant–Pyarelal's concert "Maestros" which was organized by Kakas Entertainment in India.